 Just the sort of story there should be more of in the news.
 Crazies doing crazy things.

 A Washington state US Marine reservist was earlier this week cuffed following a lively Tuesday afternoon which saw him dress in a child's banana costume, indecently expose himself and wave a shotgun in the street while shouting "something or other about white supremacy".
-Carlton Jeffery Kohnert, 21, accompanied by Anthony Marks …
+Carlton Jeffery Kohnert, 21, accompanied by Anthony …

 Just the sort of story there should be more of in the news.
 Crazies doing crazy things.